alelisdev/moonshot728/README.md

 <h1 align="center">Hello, Everyone!</h1>

-<p style='text-align: justify'>I am a top-notch full-stack engineer with several years of experience in computer science.
+<h5 align="justify">I am a top-notch full-stack engineer with several years of experience in computer science.
 I specializes in Javascript and Typescript its frameworks and libraries providing creative, sophisticated, effective, yet clean solutions using React.js, Next.js, Vue.js, Nuxt.js, AngularJS.
 I am also proficient in backend frameworks with Node.js, Nest.js, Django, Ruby on Rails, Laravel, GraphQL, NoSQL/SQL databases with an in-depth knowledge of the best practices for modern Web applications and blockchain dApps.
 A talented, innovative and energetic engineer with awesome communication, analytical, collaborating, mentoring, problem solving and troubleshooting skills and also be always seeking cutting-edge blockchain technology with smart contract, solidity, web3.js, nft (ERC721, ERC1155).
 Mint, Stake, Swap, bot and so on.
 Passionate to meet user requirements expediently and accurately.
-I am a natural problem solver, who has proven himself by successfully completing lots of projects for IT consultancies, software houses, web development agencies, and IT departments.</p>
+I am a natural problem solver, who has proven himself by successfully completing lots of projects for IT consultancies, software houses, web development agencies, and IT departments.</5>

 <h3 align="center">🌐  Web, Blockchain Developer </h3>